hoetmaaiers/aoe_technology_radar/README.md

 Changes to the css file will not be reflected in the development server.
 You need to run `yarn serve` or `yarn build` to see the changes.

-## Development

-If you want to change core functionality of the radar, you can clone this repository and put your radar's markdown-files, config.json and about.md in the `data` folder.
-Run `yarn build:data` to parse the markdown files and create a `data.json` and then run `yarn dev` to start the development server, which will be available at `http://localhost:3000/techradar` or the path you specified via `basePath`.